Build Environments: Getting started with Android™

 ★Step 1: Install the latest version of Embedded Wizard Studio.

-★Step 5: Download and install the latest Android SDK command line tools for Windows (commandlinetools-win-xxxxx.zip) and unpack it to C:\AndroidSdk.
+★Step 4: Unpack the Android SDK command line tools for Windows (commandlinetools-win-xxxxx.zip) to C:\AndroidSdk.

 Exploring the Build Environment

 The provided Embedded Wizard Build Environment for Android contains everything you need to create, compile and link an Embedded Wizard UI application for Android devices.
 After unpacking, you will find the following subdirectories and files: